 What is your favorite color baby name?
 Would you consider any of these names for your baby?
 Share your opinions with us by commenting below!

-- 35 Amazing Baby Boy Names That Mean Light
+- Baby Boy And Girl Names That Mean Green

 - 100 Exotic Baby Names With Their Meanings